PatrickHup/RadToF/README.md

 ## Firmware

 The current state of the firmware is to be able to verify if the board is functional or not.
-The driver of the radar was provided by [tim distel] and the driver of the ToF can be found here: [ToF driver][ToF_driver_url].
+The driver of the radar was provided by Tim Distel and the driver of the ToF can be found here: [ToF driver][ToF_driver_url].

-The code can be opened using the STM32cubeIDE.
+HOW TO:

+1. Download STM32cubeIDE and foler "Firmware"

+2. open ".project" file with STM32cubeIDE

+3. Connect extension board with computer with ST-LINK

+4. Compilie and upload firmware

 ## Acknowledgment